enumatech/blog/_drafts/2019-06-14-merkle-trees-not-that-simple.md

 However as suggested in an [early post in Bitcoin Talk](https://bitcointalk.org/index.php?topic=595180.0) and described in more details in this [technical report](https://eprint.iacr.org/2018/1139), it is possible for a malicious exchange to report less liabilities than required:
-Instead of following the protocol,the adversary will set the balances of the leaves' parents as follows: if node `$N$`'s children are leaves `$L_1$` and `$L_2$` with respective balances `$B_1$` and `$B_2$`, then the balance of this internal node is set to `$\mathtt{max}(B_1,B_2) + \Delta < \mathtt{sum}(B_1,B_2)$` instead of `$\mathtt{sum}(B_1,B_2)$`.
+Instead of following the protocol, the adversary will set the balances of the leaves' parents as follows: if node `$N$`'s children are leaves `$L_1$` and `$L_2$` with respective balances `$B_1$` and `$B_2$`, then the balance of this internal node is set to `$\mathtt{max}(B_1,B_2) + \Delta < \mathtt{sum}(B_1,B_2)$` instead of `$\mathtt{sum}(B_1,B_2)$`.
 Then the malicious exchange will provide the authentication path to each user ensuring so that the balance value of the sibling leaf is